riverwm/river/README.md

 ## Motivation

 Why split the window manager to a separate process?
-I aim to:

 - Significantly lower the barrier to entry for writing a Wayland window manager.
 - Allow implementing Wayland window managers in high-level garbage collected